musasesay/cpp11/index.md

 * [Notes]({{ site.baseurl }}/notes/)
 * [Exercises]({{ site.baseurl }}/exercises/)

-Notes and exercise are split into sections.
+Notes and exercise are split into chapters.